WRF Physics¶

 cu_physics=5

-An improved version of the GD scheme that may also be used on high resolution (in addition to coarser resolutions) if subsidence spreading (option cugd_avedx) is turned on.
+An improved Grell-Devenyi (GD) that can be used with high (and coarse) resolution when subsidence spreading (cugd_avedx) is turned on.

 Grell, 1993